firesofmay/cryogen-blog/resources/templates/md/posts/2015-08-26-setup-cryogen.md

 $ git push -u origin master
 ```
 - But this will only push a new repo, this does not create any blog.
-- To create the blog, create another repo with same name as your username, i.e. `username.github.io`
+- To create the blog, go to github again & create another repo with same name as your username, i.e. `username.github.io`
 - Run

 ```bash